-As of 31.12.2016, Storebrand Livsforsikring has provided loans and mortgages to customers, including unused credit limits, for a total of NOK 16.8 billion, 58% of which is comprised of loans and mortgages to retail market customers, mainly by means of low-risk home mortgages.
-Loans and mortgages are described in more detail in Note 11 in the Storebrand Livsforsikring 2016 Annual Report.
+As of 31/12/2017, Storebrand Livsforsikring has provided loans and mortgages to customers, including unused credit limits, for a total of NOK 21.5 billion, compared to NOK 16.8 billion at the end of 2016.
+71% of the loans are to retail market customers, mainly by means of low-risk home mortgages.
+Loans and mortgages are described in more detail in Note 10 in the Storebrand Livsforsikring 2017 Annual Report.